 The cesium chloride structure adopts a primitive cubic lattice with a two-atom basis, where both atoms have eightfold coordination.
 The chloride atoms lie upon the lattice points at the edges of the cube, while the cesium atoms lie in the holes in the center of the cubes.
-This structure is shared with CsBr and CsI and many binary metallic alloys.
-In contrast, the other alkaline halides have the sodium chloride (rocksalt) structure.
-When both ions are similar in size (Cs+ ionic radius 174 pm for this coordination number, Cl- 181 pm) the CsCl structure is adopted, when they are different (Na+ ionic radius 102 pm, Cl- 181 pm) the sodium chloride structure is adopted.
-Upon heating to above 450 °C, the normal cesium chloride structure (α -CsCl) converts to the β -CsCl form with the rocksalt structure (space groupFm3m).
+This structure is shared with CsBr and CsI and many metallic alloys.
+In contrast, the other alkaline halides have chloride (rocksalt) structure.
+When both ions are similar in size (Cs+ ionic radius 174 pm for this coordination number, Cl- 181 pm) the CsCl structure is adopted, when (Na+ ionic radius 102 pm, Cl- 181 different (mg chloride structure is adopted.
+Upon heating to above 450 °C, the normal cesium chloride structure (a-CsCl) converts to the β-CsCl form with the rocksalt structure (space groupFm3m).